flowistic-ai/todo/README.md

 ## Configuration

 The app stores tasks in YAML format:
-- Local project: `todo.yaml` in the current directory
+- `todo.yaml` in the directory where the `todo init` command is run
-- Global fallback: `.todo.yaml` in your home directory
+- If in a git repository, `todo.yaml` is automatically added to `.gitignore`

 ## Task Storage Format